robguilarr/robguilar/content/posts/genai_pokemon_strategy_assistant/genai_pokemon_strategy_assistant.md

 ---

+**:(fas fa-exclamation-circle fa-fw): Important: Any views, material or statements expressed are mines and not those of my employer, read the disclaimer to learn more.[^1]**

+---

 {{< admonition info "Looking for an interactive experience?" true >}}

 :rocket: Clone the source code from Github, available <a href="https://github.com/robguilarr/genai_pokemon_strategy_assistant/tree/master">here</a>, then follow the instructions on the README file to install the Application on your local environment